Create New Pages

 1. Select the component from the main window.
 Icons display across the top of the component.

 2. Select the trash can icon to delete the entire component and all its contents from your page.
-The only way to get a deleted component back is to Revert to your previously saved version.
+The only way to get a deleted component back is to Undo or Revert to your previously saved version.

 A block with the menu bar across the top and the delete button highlighted.